EricTanUMD/414-project/README.md

 - Coping_Struggles: The inability to cope with daily problems or stress (Yes/Maybe/No).
 - Work_Interest :Represents whether the participant is losing interest in working (Yes/No).
 - Social_Weakness :Conveys feeling mentally weak when interacting with others (Yes/No).
+-
 The raw data is stored in `data/raw/`, with processed versions available in `data/processed/`

 ## Planned Modeling Approach
 The following modeling techniques are planned for future implementation:
 - Logistic regression to identify key determinants of depression and anxiety
 - Random forest classifiers to detect patterns of mental health risk factors
-- Clustering to identify distinct profiles of adolescent mental health
 - Feature importance analysis to rank determinants by their impact

 ### Model Evaluation Strategy
 Models will be evaluated using multiple metrics to ensure comprehensive assessment:
 - Accuracy: Overall correctness of predictions
 - Sensitivity/Recall: Ability to correctly identify adolescents with mental health concerns
 - Specificity: Accuracy in identifying those without mental health concerns
-- Precision: Proportion of positive identifications that are actually correct License
+- Precision: Proportion of positive identifications that are actually correct

+### License
 Distributed under the MIT License.
 See LICENSE.txt for more information.

 ### Acknowledgments
 Kaggle for providing the dataset